RPT-Reckitt CEO stands by Mead Johnson deal, despite Pfizer option

 Based in the English town of Slough, Reckitt is also preparing for Britain’s exit next year from the European Union.
 This includes considering whether it needs to build new product testing facilities in the EU.

-“With Brexit it is possible, unless the deal is negotiated in a different way, that we will have to create some labs for testing and quality control outside (Britain),” Kapoor said.
-“That’s something we’re working on as a scenario.”
+“With Brexit it is possible, unless the deal is negotiated in a different way, that we will have to create some labs for testing and quality control outside (Britain),” Kapoor said.“That’s something we’re working on as a scenario.”

 “It’s going to cost us more money if we have to and it is duplicating what we already do today.
 Do I like it?
 Of course I don’t ... but it’s the kind of impact we have to work on.”

-He said it would cost “millions of pounds”.
+He said it would cost“millions of pounds”.
 (Reporting by Martinne Geller.
 Editing by Jane Merriman)